Safeguarding Children Policy

 All Governors, Trustees of the English Dominican Congregation as proprietors of the organisation, staff and volunteers have an appropriate disclosure and barring check (DBS).
 Any recruitment panels appointing paid staff and volunteers held at St Rose’s will include at least one person who has been trained in safer recruitment.

 Staff must be aware of local policies and procedures that must be followed, which are under the direction of Gloucestershire Safeguarding Children Partnership (GSCP).
-Copies of the GSCP Child Protection Processes are available in school staff rooms or by logging on to www.online-procedures.co.uk/SWCPP

-A Designated Safeguarding Lead (DSL) should always be available, if we are ever in a position where there is no DSL available, we have a reciprocal agreement with other Gloucestershire Catholic Schools’ schools (The Little Way Catholic Schools Partnership is a group of twelve schools from the Gloucester Deanery of Clifton Diocese) to provide advice and support where the need arises.
-If this is needed, please contact one
+A Designated Safeguarding Lead (DSL) should always be available, if we are ever in a position where there is no DSL available, we have a reciprocal agreement with other Gloucestershire Catholic Schools’ schools.
+The Little Way Catholic Educational Trust is a group of twelve schools from the Gloucester Deanery of Clifton Diocese to provide advice and support where the need arises.
+If this is needed, please contact one of the other Catholic schools in Gloucestershire and ask for their DSL.
+(List is available in the main school office)

 ROLE OF THE GOVERNING BODY